Nursing Learning Goals and Objectives

-- Utilize critical thinking within the practice of professional nursing.
+- Model critical thinking within the practice of professional nursing.

 - Perform a comprehensive assessment of individuals, families and aggregates utilizing current technologies when needed.

-- Promote health through risk reduction and disease prevention.
+- Promote health through education, risk reduction, and disease prevention.

 - Appreciate human diversity and the implications of a global health care environment.